Jari Kurri: Early years (1977–1980)

-Edmonton Oilers (1980-1990)
+Edmonton Oilers (1980–1990)

 After his third professional season, Kurri was eligible for the 1980 NHL Entry Draft.
 However, he was also widely believed to still be liable for military service in NHL circles, and thus was ignored by most NHL teams.
-The Oilers, who had joined the NHL after the WHA merged following the 1978-79 season, had closely tracked Kurri's career after watching him play in Edmonton.
+The Oilers, who had joined the NHL after the WHA merged following the 1978–79 season, had closely tracked Kurri's career after watching him play in Edmonton.
 They made discreet inquiries to the Finnish government and were able to determine that Kurri had already fulfilled his military service obligations.
 Taking advantage of this information, the Oilers waited until the fourth round before selecting Kurri with the 69th overall pick.
 Kurri remains regarded as one of the greatest "steals" in the history of the NHL draft.

 When Kurri joined the Oilers, he was soon paired with Wayne Gretzky.
 Kurri and Gretzky became one of the most prolific scoring duos ever to play in the NHL.
 Despite not always playing on the same line, Gretzky assisted on 364 of Kurri's 601 career goals, while Kurri had an assist on 196 Gretzky goals.

 During his career in Edmonton, he was nicknamed the "Finnish Flash" (a title since bestowed on Teemu Selänne).
 Kurri was "by far our most complete player", according to Oilers' director of personnel Barry Fraser.
 Although Kurri never won the Selke Trophy, he was regarded as one of the best defensive forwards in the NHL.
-Alongside Kurri, Esa Tikkanen and Gretzky, Edmonton had future hall-of-famers Paul Coffey, Grant Fuhr, Glenn Anderson and Mark Messier.
+Alongside Kurri, Esa Tikkanen and Gretzky, Edmonton had future hall-of-famers Paul Coffey, Grant Fuhr, Glenn Anderson, Kevin Lowe and Mark Messier.
 The team won four Stanley Cups during Gretzky's tenure.
 In 1988, Gretzky was traded, along with team enforcer Marty McSorley, to the Los Angeles Kings.
 Following Gretzky's trade, Kurri recorded 195 points in 154 games, leading the Oilers to their fifth and last Stanley Cup in 1990.